GrinonBarrett/Taksidos/Core Rules/Magic/Spells.md

 **Range**: 1 yard

-**Effect**: You instantly move to a point in range of your choosing.
+**Effect**: You instantly disappear.
+After 1d12 rounds, you move to a point in range of your choosing.

 **At Higher Tiers**: When cast beyond minimum tier, the range is increased by 1 yard for each tier beyond minimum.